Manufacturing15 min read

 • Accuracy: ±0.5 mm placement precision with vision guidance

-• Often the easiest first cobot application — ideal for teams new to automation
+• Often the easiest first cobot application for teams new to automation

 Quality Inspection

-The opportunity: Visual inspection by human operators suffers from fatigue — studies show that defect detection accuracy drops by 20-30% after 30 minutes of continuous inspection.
+Human inspection accuracy drops by 20-30% after 30 minutes of continuous inspection due to fatigue.
 Cobots with cameras maintain consistent inspection quality indefinitely.

-How it works: A cobot moves a camera to predefined positions around each part, capturing images from consistent angles and distances.
-AI-powered vision software analyzes the images for surface defects, dimensional deviations, missing components, or labeling errors.
-Parts that fail inspection are automatically diverted.
+A cobot moves a camera to predefined positions around each part, capturing images from consistent angles.
+AI-powered vision software analyzes images for surface defects, dimensional deviations, missing components, or labeling errors.

 Real results: